Four lab grown diamonds of different shapes, including round, oval and emerald cuts.

 We get it, you’ve never done this before.

-That’s why we have diamond and design experts on hand, who are here to guide you through every step - from understanding what carat, color, cut and clarity mean, to designing the perfect ring.
+That’s why we have diamond and design experts on hand, who are here to guide you through every step – from understanding what carat, colour, cut and clarity mean, to designing the perfect ring.

 Frequently Asked Questions